Vaslav Nijinsky: Marriage

 Romola did not give up.
 She persuaded Diaghilev that her amorous interests lay with Bolm, that she was rich and interested in supporting ballet.
 He allowed her to take ballet lessons with Enrico Cecchetti, who accompanied the troupe coaching the dancers.
 Nijinsky objected to her taking class with the professionals.
 Cecchetti warned her against becoming involved with Nijinsky (describing him as "like a sun that pours forth light but never warms"), but Diaghilev's endorsement meant that Nijinsky paid her some attention.
 Romola took every opportunity to be near Nijinsky, booking train compartments or cabins close to his.
 She was likely warned that he was homosexual by Marie Rambert, whom Romola befriended and who was also in love with Nijinsky.
 As a devout Catholic, she prayed for his conversion to heterosexuality.
 She referred to him as Le Petit, and wanted to have his child.

 On board ship, Romola had a cabin in first class, which allowed her to keep a watch on Nijinsky's door, while most of the company were exiled to second class.
 She befriended his masseur and was rewarded with a rundown on his musculature.
 Determined to take every opportunity, she succeeded in spending more and more time in his company.
-The unexpected friendliness was noticed by Baron de Gunsbourg, an investor in the Ballets Russes, who had been tasked with keeping an eye on the company.
+The unexpected friendliness was noticed by Baron de Gunzburg (Dimitri de Gunzburg), an investor in the Ballets Russes, who had been tasked with keeping an eye on the company.
 Instead of reporting to Diaghilev on what was occurring, Gunsbourg agreed to act on Nijinsky's behalf in presenting a proposal of marriage to Romola.
 Romola thought a cruel joke was being played on her, and ran off to her cabin crying.
 However, Nijinsky asked her again, in broken French and mime, and she accepted.
 Although Gunsbourg had a financial interest in Ballets Russes, he was also interested in forming his own company, and a split between Diaghilev and his star dancer might have presented him with an opportunity.